Vitamin B6, is also called Pyridoxine or Pyridoxal Phosphate.

 Like the other vitamins in the B-Complex, it is a water soluble vitamin.
 Because of its rapid metabolism and solubility, it passes through the body very quickly.
 In fact, its stay within the body is so short that it takes only about 8 hours for this vitamin to pass out of the body and, as a result, should be replenished regularly.

-Also, as with other B-vitamins, Pyridoxine plays a vital role in the part of the metabolism process which converts proteins, fats and carbohydrates into a form of energy the body can use.
+Also, as with other B-vitamins, Pyridoxine plays a vital role in the part of the metabolism process that converts proteins, fats, and carbohydrates into a form of energy the body can use.
 Vitamin B6 also helps produce healthy hemoglobin by making more iron available for the body's use.

 It is believed that the way Vitamin B6 joins together with Folic Acid (Vitamin B9) and Vitamin B12 also helps reduce the risk of heart attack.
 Together this combination may lower homocysteine levels.